 Go for a Professional Pond Cleaning Once a Year

-Daily, weekly, and even monthly DIY maintenance is easy once you familiarize yourself with what to do.
+Daily, weekly, and even monthly DIY maintenance is easy once you familiarize yourself with how to clean koi ponds.
 But a full cleanup is another story, and it’s better done by a professional.
 Besides all the equipment you need, the experience is usually a tie-breaker.
 Pros are very good at:

 - Catching hidden flows in your filtration system